About the VCE

 Repeating VCE units

-There are no restrictions on students repeating units, however they may obtain credit only once for each unit.
-Students who repeat a unit are required to repeat the full unit, including all assessments for the outcomes specified for the unit, in the current study design for the year of repetition.
-Students wanting to receive a study score when repeating VCE units will need to satisfactorily complete the Unit 3–4 sequence in the year of repetition.
+There are no restrictions on students repeating units.
+However, they may obtain credit only once for each unit.
+Students who repeat a unit must repeat the full unit, including all assessments for the outcomes specified for the unit, in the study design for the year of repetition.
+Students wanting to receive a study score when repeating VCE units must satisfactorily complete the Unit 3–4 sequence in the year of repetition.

 Students enrolling in VCE VM with previous VCAL enrolment